 Emit Mode | ifnotsolid – Specifies the way the objects in the Emitter Nodes emit fluid.

-When emitting from particles in any of the 'Sphere' Prt Shape modes, the Surface Force Emit Mode is not supported - Phoenix FD will automatically fall back to Volume Inject mode.
+When emitting from particles in any of the 'Sphere' Prt Shape modes, the Surface Force Emit Mode is not supported - Phoenix will automatically fall back to Volume Inject mode.
 Only Use Particle Shape supports all 3 emit modes.

 Inject Power / Brush Effect (%) / Outgoing Velocity | discharge / brusheffect / outvel – These parameters control the strength of the source.
 Check Emit Mode for more info.